psmb/BoilerplateDistr/README.md

 # Boilerplate Neos distribution

-The idea of this repo is to serve as a boilerplate for all [Neos](https://neos.io) projects that we(https://psmb.github.io) start.
+The idea of this repo is to serve as a boilerplate for all [Neos](https://neos.io) projects that [we](https://psmb.github.io) start.
 It helps us to save _A LOT_ of times when kickstarting new Neos projects.

-**Don't use it directly, as it has a lot of code that is specific to our infrastructure!
+**WARNING: Don't use it directly, as it has a lot of code that is specific to our infrastructure!
 Rather clone and tune it for your own needs.**

 ## Workflow